 What Is A Good GMAT Score For Your MBA?

-Average GMAT scores for top MBAs are typically 700+ but each business school has a different policy for considering the GMAT in applications with MBA class average GMAT scores reaching over 730.
+Average GMAT scores for top MBAs are typically 700+ but each business school has a different policy for considering the GMAT.
 So what is a good GMAT score?

 What is a good GMAT score?
 With so much information on GMAT scores out there, it's one of the biggest questions prospective business school students have.

 Each business school has a different policy for considering the GMAT in MBA applications.
-Some will have minimum GMAT scores, others will require a minimum score in both the verbal and quantitative sections of the GMAT
+Some will have minimum GMAT scores; others will require a minimum score in both the verbal and quantitative sections of the GMAT.

 To work out what a good GMAT score is for your MBA application, you need to understand how the GMAT is scored and the GMAT ranges and average GMAT scores for top MBA programs to assess what kind of score your target school is looking for.